Sewing Machine Review: Singer Heavy Duty

 Alyx Vanness

 Hi there!
 I'm a mid-thirties millennial that got asked for my hall pass all ten years as a teacher and who has just stumbled out of the hallways into the corporate world.
-I spent a lot of years unsure of my style and uninspired by ready-to-wear clothing, and then I stumbled across sewing.
+I spent a lot of years unsure of my style and uninspired by ready-to-wear clothing, and then I started sewing.
 Fully self-taught with a devil-may-care attitude (I've never met a pattern I'll toile), I use this craft as an opportunity to experiment and play.
 Thanks for being here!Leave a comment Cancel reply

 Related posts